Sweet onions, tangy goat cheese and a light egg custard make a savory tart perfect…

 Refrigerator Pickles

-2 tablespoons sugar, or more to taste for sweeter pickles
+- 2 Tbsp. granulated sugar, or more to taste

-2 lbs. pickling cucumbers, whole, cut lengthwise, or in chips
+- 2 lbs. pickling cucumbers, whole or cut lengthwise, or sliced in rounds

 - Bring vinegar, water, pickling spices, salt and sugar to a boil for 1 minute.
 Reduce heat to low so brine stays hot.